Providing services that help the local population improve and maintain good oral health is an important priority for public health.

 Oral health of children

-The percentage of children accessing dental services has increased from a baseline of 46.9% in 2006 when the current dental contact was introduced to the current figure of 50.4% in 2015.
-This compares to 62.8% for London and 69.4% for England.
+The percentage of children accessing dental services has increased from a baseline of 46.9 per cent in 2006 when the current dental contact was introduced to the current figure of 50.4 per cent in 2015.
+This compares to 62.8 per cent for London and 69.4 per cent for England.

 There have been steady improvements within oral health over the past 15 years, but there is still a lot of work to do.
-In 2015 the proportion of 5-year-old children experiencing tooth decay was 35.5%, a reduction from 45.9% in 2012.
-This proportion of decay experience is much lower in 3-year-old children (17.3%).
+In 2015 the proportion of 5-year-old children experiencing tooth decay was 35.5 per cent, a reduction from 45.9 per cent in 2012.
+This proportion of decay experience is much lower in 3-year-old children (17.3 per cent).

 Oral health of adults

 In Tower Hamlets, fewer adults access dental services and a high proportion of adults have poor oral hygiene compared to London and England.
-Some 77% of adults have gum disease compared to 50% in England.
-A higher proportion of Asians (65%) have gum disease compared to the other ethnic groups (white 50%, black 44%).
+Some 77 per centof adults have gum disease compared to 50% in England.
+A higher proportion of Asians (65 per cent) have gum disease compared to the other ethnic groups (white 50 per cent, black 44 per cent).